mikedatsik/tk-cinema/README.md

 (I've also included a hook that allows to take a [thumbnail](hooks/thumbnail.py) of cinema window, useful for configuring tk-multi-snapshot for example.)

-**Note: This engine has been tested in Windows using Cinema 4D version 20**
+**Note: This engine has been tested in Windows using Cinema 4D R20**

 ## Engine Installation